 That’s what the C.I.A. does, intervening unconsciously without rhyme or reason, escalating conflict, as it would also do in Vietnam, “stirring up trouble” and then abandoning its allies.
 Thich Nhat Hanh, the Vietnamese Buddhist monk, would later write a poem about this behavior.

 Brothers killing brothers

-for promises from outsiders.
+for promises from outsiders.[iv]

-In the early 70s Nixon made his trip to China to meet Mao and the Cold War was warming.
+In the early 70s American President Richard Nixon (1913-1994) made a trip to China to meet Mao and the Cold War was warming.
 “Though Western diplomatic support for the Dalai Lama rose after the Tienanmen Square massacre in 1989, it declined again.
-By 2008, Britain was actually apologizing for not previously recognizing Tibet as part of China.”
+By 2008, Britain was actually apologizing for not previously recognizing Tibet as part of China.”[v]
 The political realities of the post-Cold War years were not lost on the Dalai Lama, but neither were several deeper realities.

 The Dalai Lama over time reached the point and had insights into the nature of reality that would prepare him for a paradigm shift, for enlightenment, for a new worldview, a new identity and new behavior—he is ready for Simple Reality—but, of course, the rest of the world may not be ready for the new and improved version and instead will want to cling to the old and familiar symbol of a dying culture.

 Buddhist teachings on change and impermanence may have helped the Dalai Lama see more deeply into the human condition and the need for Self-transformation.
 “Over the previous months he had expressed various versions of a drastic prospect: The institution of the Dali Lama had outlived its purpose, he said.
 ‘If it is not needed, then do away with it.’”[vi]